SitePen/dgrid/README.md

 add styles to a column, by injecting a rule into a stylesheet in the document.
 This method returns a handle with a `remove` function, which can be called to remove the style rule that was added.

-See the [API viewer](doc/api.html?dgrid/doc/Grid) for a list of methods available on the Grid component.
-(Make sure to download the project to view this link, it is not available from GitHub.)

 ## OnDemandList